yashasvisinghal03/Drag-and-Drop/README.md

 # Drag-and-Drop
 Creating a full-stack web page for a blog with drag-and-drop interfaces is a complex task that involves both front-end and back-end development.
 I am making a basic example using HTML, CSS, and JavaScript for the front-end, as well as a simplified example of back-end code using Node.js and Express.js.
-This example doesn't include a full-fledged drag-and-drop interface, but it will give you a starting point for building a simple blog creation page.

 Front-end (HTML, CSS, JavaScript)